NFL on American television: Mid-game switches

 During the afternoon games, CBS and Fox may switch a market's game to a more competitive one mid-game, particularly when a game becomes one-sided.
 For this to occur, one team must be ahead by at least 18 points in the second half.

 Due to the controversial 1968 "Heidi Game" incident on NBC, a primary media market must show its local team's game in its entirety and secondary markets usually follow suit for away games.
-Also, secondary markets (for home games) or any others where one team's popularity stands out may request a constant feed of that game, and in that case will not be switched.
+Also, for home games secondary markets or any others where one team's popularity stands out may request a constant feed of that game, and in that case will not be switched.

 If the local team is scheduled for the late game of a doubleheader, it has importance over any early game.
-If 4:25 p.m. arrives, and the early game is ongoing, the primary affiliate (all games) and secondary affiliates (road games) are required to cut off the early game and switch to the start of the local team's game.
+If 4:25 p.m. arrives, and the early game has not concluded, the primary affiliate (home and road games) and secondary affiliates (road games only) are required to cut off the early game and switch to the start of the local team's game.
 Additional affiliates, including secondary affiliates for home games, may also request to pull out of an early game for a nearby team's late start.
-This is common in Texas, where many affiliates which are not considered secondary markets by the NFL still switch out of early games in order to get to the start of a 4:25 Dallas Cowboys game.
+This is common in Texas, where many affiliates which are not considered secondary markets by the NFL still switch out of early games in order to get to the start of a 4:25 p.m.
+Dallas Cowboys game.

 When a local team plays the early game of a doubleheader, that game holds importance over any late game.
-If the local team's early game runs beyond 4:25 p.m., the primary and secondary markets stay on until completion, and the late game is joined in-progress.
+If the local team's early game runs beyond 4:25 p.m., the primary and secondary markets stay with it until completion.
+In those cases, the late game is simply joined in-progress.